Mister Ed: Sponsorship

 The series was sponsored from 1961 to 1963 by Studebaker-Packard Corporation and Studebaker Corporation.
 At first, sponsorship came from Studebaker's dealer association, with corporate sponsorship coming from South Bend once the series had been picked up by CBS.
 Studebakers were featured prominently in the show during this period.
 The Posts are shown owning a 1962 Lark convertible, and the company used publicity shots featuring the Posts and Mister Ed with their product (various cast members also appeared in "integrated commercials" for Lark at the end of the program).
 When another Lark convertible served as the official pace car at the 1962 Indianapolis 500, Connie Hines attended the race as part of the promotion.

 Studebaker's sales dropped dramatically in 1961 and, despite their exposure via sponsoring this program, never recovered.
 Studebaker ended U.S. motor vehicle production on December 20, 1963.
 Later, Studebaker's sponsorship and vehicle-supply agreement ended, and The Ford Motor Company provided the vehicles seen on-camera starting at the beginning of 1965.
-(Studebaker vehicle production ended in March 1966.)
+(Studebaker vehicle production continued in Canada, but ended completely in March 1966.)